 Address: 201 Anfu Road | 安福路201号

 Baker & Spice (Chain)

-When Baker & Spice opened its first outlet on trendy Anfu Road, it was a boon from Heaven.
-Shanghai didn't have a good bakery scene and this cool little cafe serving amazing baked goods, breads and excellent coffees was a huge and immediate success.
-It has now expanded to multiple locations around Shanghai (mostly in big shopping malls) but I still like Anfu Road for its chummy staff and intimate atmosphere.
+When Baker & Spice opened its first outlet on trendy Anfu Road, Shanghai didn't have a good bakery scene and this cool little cafe serving amazing baked goods and excellent coffees was a huge and immediate success.
+It has now expanded to multiple locations around Shanghai, mostly in big shopping malls.

 Café del Volcán is as much of a place to go and buy coffee beans as it is to drink coffee.
 This small café boutique specializes in its own signature blends and roasts its own beans.
 The coffees are exquisite and you'll probably find yourself buying bags for gifts to take home.

 Address: 80 Yongkang Road near Xiangyang Road | 永康路80号近襄阳路